signalfx/integrations/collectd-haproxy/docs/derive.retries.md

 ---
 title: Retries
-brief: Corresponds to haproxy's wretr metric.
-Number of times a connection to a server was retried.
+brief: Corresponds to HAProxy's `wretr` metric: Number of times a connection to a server was retried.
 metric_type: derive
 ---
 ### Retries

-Corresponds to haproxy's wretr metric.
-Number of times a connection to a server was retried.
+Corresponds to HAProxy's `wretr` metric: Number of times a connection to a server was retried.